chrokh/toow-old/_sources/chapters/fundamentals/semantics.md

+(chp:semantics)=
 # Semantics

 If syntax errors are errors of "form" then semantic errors are errors of "content".
 If we don't say what we mean to say then we are making semantic errors.

-The perhaps most famous example of semantic meaninglessness is found in the following passage from [Chomsky (1957)](#ref_chomsky_1957_syntactic).
+The perhaps most famous example of semantic meaninglessness is found in the following passage by {cite:t}`chomsky1957`:

-* <a name="ref_chomsky_1957_syntactic"/>Chomsky, Noam (1957).
-Syntactic Structures.
-The Hague: Mouton. p.
-15.

 > Colorless green ideas sleep furiously.\
 > Furiously sleep ideas green colorless.

-With this, Chomsky attempts to show, as have we, that while both sentences are nonsensical, only the latter is grammatically incorrect.
+With this, Chomsky attempts to show that even though both sentences are nonsensical only the latter is grammatically incorrect.
 While the first sentence is grammatically correct it is nonsensical without poetic interpretation.

 Let us instead talk about programs.
-Say that I'm writing a program and that I have a variable (again, we'll talk about what [variables](#variables) are later) containing the fraction `0.4`.
+Say that I'm writing a program and that I have a variable containing the fraction `0.4`.
+We'll describe what variables are soon [{numref}`Chapter %s<chp:variables>`] but bear with me for a moment.

 Now let's say that I forget that this represents a fraction and instead assume that it contains a percentage and print it with an appended percentage sign.

 ```csharp